hexdump0815/imagebuilder/systems/orbsmart_s92_beelink_r89/readme.md

 ## untested systems

 - beelink r89
   - should just work as i think its the exact same hardware
+- tronsmart orion r28
+  - should just work as i think its the exact same hardware
 - ubox tv box
   - should just work as i think its nearly the same hardware